 Dear to her heart is advocacy for the developmentally disabled, being the legal guardian of her handicapped older brother.
 She and Dan are also passionate about the welfare of animals and currently have a total of six pets - two dogs and four cats - of which four are rescues.

 Shauna joined the Chamber Board to become more involved in the community and give back some of the joy and even a semblance of the appreciation she feels toward Schroon Lake and its surrounding areas.

-Matthew R. Curren is Branch Manager of Glens Falls National Bank in Schroon Lake.
+Matthew R. Curren is Regional Operations Manager for Glens Falls National Bank.